 2. Data Protection by Design and Default

-InfoSaaS utilises resilient UK data centres which are subject to formal ISO27001 certification.
-Unless we have entered into a specific agreement with a customer to host their instance of InfoSaaS in a non-UK country, we commit that all personal data processing is undertaken within the United Kingdom, under the prevailing UK data protection framework.
+InfoSaaS utilises resilient UK data centres which are subject to formal ISO27001 certification and other security validations.
+Unless we have entered into a specific agreement with a customer to host their instance of InfoSaaS in a non-UK country, we commit that all personal data processing is undertaken within the United Kingdom, under UK data protection legislation.

 Article 35 of GDPR requires that formal Data Protection Impact Assessments (“DPIA”) are undertaken by organisation where there is a “high risk to the rights or freedoms of natural person”.
 Whilst InfoSaaS has assessed that there are no high risks to individuals who may purchase or use our software solutions, we have nonetheless completed formal DPIA reports for our activities to validate that our data processing activities are indeed secure.